-It is mandatory to have your valid right of access to climb the alpine hiking trails and the snowshoe trail, whether you are a daily client or a season pass holder.
-You can obtain it at the Versant du Village ticket booth or Location and at the Versant du Lac ticket booth.
+It is mandatory to have a valid access right to climb the alpine touring trails, whether you are a day client or a season pass holder.
+You can obtain it at the Versant du Village Ticket Booth or Location and at the Versant du Lac Ticket Booth.

 Valid for alpine touring and snowshoeing trails.
 Valid open one (1) hour before the opening of the mountainside on which they are located to one (1) hour before it closes.

 *This option is exclusive to 2022-23 ski season pass holders and effective until December 1, 2022.
 Add this option when you purchase your ski season pass.
 Taxes are not included.

 Valid for a day and for alpine touring trails.
 Valid open one (1) hour before the opening of the mountainside on which they are located to one (1) hour before it closes.

 Snowshoeing / Hiking

 Note that the trails are the same for both activities.